Gerstner Family Foundation

 How to Apply

 This funder does not have a public application process.
-The Gerstner Family Foundation explicitly states on their website and in their FAQ that they "only make contributions to preselected charitable organizations and do not accept unsolicited requests for funds."
+The Gerstner Family Foundation explicitly states on their website and in their FAQ that they "only make contributions to preselected charitable organisations and do not accept unsolicited requests for funds."

 Decision Timeline